Nada-Khater/Boston-House-Price-Prediction/README.md

 ## Overview

 Predicting the price of house in boston, given a set of features that describe the house using different machine learning models.

-Tried 4 models (Linear Regression, Decision Tree, Random Forest, XGBoost) the best one was ** XGBoost ** with the following results:
+Tried 4 ML models (Linear Regression, Decision Tree, Random Forest, XGBoost) the best one was **XGBoost** with the following results:

 - Training Accuracy: 99.99953622164942
 - Testing Accuracy: 91.05388132305845